deksa89/OPG-app/README.md

 # OPG-app

-I made this little CRUD app as a part of job evaluation process.
+I made this little CRUD app as a part of job evaluation process in CARNET.
 It is built with Django and allows users to create, view, update and delete farm products once a user is registered.

 ## Features